Bots-Covid-Apps/bots-corona-map/README.md

 # bots-corona-map
-Django based webapp to display stats about COVID-19 in botswana
+ DEPRECATED: Django based webapp to display stats about COVID-19 in botswana